|

 With a subtle and intelligent comedic style, Jake Johannsen

-is quickly becoming one of the most respected comedians for his ability to give the most
+is one of the most respected comedians for his ability to give the most

 common element new meaning.
 Not many comedians will devote six minutes to a single